How to remove mould is a question I get asked quite a lot about, that and mould prevention prevention. Mould is quite common in the home.

 I like to use a product by Zinsser called permawhite.
 Its easy to use, self priming and contains a biocide that will prevent mould or mildew from forming on its surface.
 Even though it is a self priming paint you should make sure not to paint it straight over mould or mildew.
 Kill off the mould using one of the methods described above and if you are still in doubt apply a coat of Bin primer first before you use the permawhite.
 It comes in an eggshell, satin and semigloss finish.

 Have a look at the pictures below, you can easily recognise this type of fungus when you see it.
-This bathroom was pretty infested with the stuff because there were lots of people in the house using the shower and the dinky little fan in the ceiling just couldn’t cope with all the moisture.
+This bathroom was pretty infested with the stuff because there were lots of people in the house using the shower and the dinky little fan in the ceiling just couldn't cope with all the moisture.
 During the winter the windows were kept closed which led to increased moisture in the room.
-The ceiling and walls had been painted with a normal matt emulsion which just won’t work in a wet room.
+The ceiling and walls had been painted with a normal matt emulsion which just won't work in a wet room.
+And find out how to play online slots here.
 For wet rooms you need to use a softsheen at least or even a satin or eggshell finish.
 A sheen finish prevents moisture seeping through and undermining the paint.
 As you can see in the picture on the left all the paint is peeling away.

 In the picture on the right you can see how it turned out.
 The mould was killed and blocked because it had gotten through the paint and into the plaster above.
 The ceiling was then finished with a water based softsheen which should prevent this situation occurring again.